The Stability of Online Algorithms in Performative Prediction: Performative Stability of Online Algorithms

-A more recent result by \cite{perdomo2025revisiting} shows that in the \emph{outcome} performative setting where features $x$ are sampled from a fixed distribution $\cD_x$, and a binary outcome y is sampled from a (possibly discontinuous) performative distribution $\cD_y(x,f_\theta(x))$ that depends on the learner's forecast, $f_\theta(x)$, any algorithm that guarantees online multicalibration with respect to a particular set of functions can be converted to a (randomized) performatively stable model if $\ell$ is equal to the squared loss.
-By anchoring performativity on the model $\theta$ instead of the specific prediction $f_\theta(x)$, we achieve stability for general distribution maps $\cD(\cdot)$ where $\theta$ influences the \emph{joint} distribution over $z=(x,y)$ and our result holds for any loss where one can guarantee low regret.
+Perhaps the most closely related work to ours is \citet{perdomo2025revisiting}.
+He shows that in the \emph{outcome} performative setting where features $x$ are sampled from a fixed distribution $\cD_x$, and a binary outcome y is sampled from a (possibly discontinuous) performative distribution $\cD_y(x,f_\theta(x))$ that depends on the learner's forecast $f_\theta(x)$, any algorithm that guarantees online multicalibration with respect to a particular set of functions can be converted to a (randomized) performatively stable model if $\ell$ is equal to the squared loss.
+By anchoring performativity on the model $\theta$ instead of the specific prediction $f_\theta(x)$, we achieve stability for general distribution maps $\cD(\cdot)$ where $\theta$ influences the \emph{joint} distribution over $z=(x,y)$ instead of just the distribution over $y$.
+Furthermore, our result holds for any loss where one can guarantee low regret and general outcomes $y$.